The Dakota: 1900s to 1950s

-The Clarks tried to sell off an adjacent plot to the north, between 73rd and 74th Streets, in 1902 with the proviso that no building on that site be taller than the Dakota.
+The Clarks tried to sell off an adjacent plot to the north, between 73rd and 74th streets, in 1902 with the proviso that no building on that site be taller than the Dakota.
 The Clarks were unable to sell the plot with that restriction, and the Langham apartment building was erected on the site.
 Images show that, in the first decades of the 20th century, some dormer windows were added on the roof of the building.
 Through the early 20th century, the Clark family retained ownership of the Dakota.
 A New York Herald Tribune article in 1929 noted that the Clarks have "for years resisted all attempts at purchase".
 The New York Times wrote in the 1920s that the Dakota "has always maintained its old-time popularity".
 Whereas the Dakota underwent few alterations in its first fifty years, the neighborhood changed dramatically during that period.
 The Dakota's main entrance on 72nd Street originally faced some shacks and gardens, but the high-rise Majestic Apartments overlooked the main entrance by the early 1930s.

-Edward S. Clark died in 1933, just before the Dakota's 50th anniversary, and his brother Stephen Severin Clark took over the building's operation.
+Edward S. Clark died in 1933, just before the Dakota's 50th anniversary, and his brother Stephen Carlton Clark took over the building's operation.
 Stephen Clark intended to continue operating the Dakota and preserve the garden to the west.
 At the time, two of the tenants had lived there since its opening, and four of the other original tenants had died in the preceding three years.
 For the next three decades, the Dakota remained largely unchanged, and the building even retained its original elevators.
-The Clarks were responsible for all repairs and maintenance and were subject to little, if any scrutiny.
+The Clarks were responsible for all repairs and maintenance and were subject to little, if any, scrutiny.